blindnet-io/blindnet.dev/decision-records/DR-0002-password-assistant-package-manager.md

 #### Fufilment of criteria

-**1. Must support languages which we plan to use in this monorepo: Typescript, Javascript, Web Components**
+**1. Must support languages which we plan to use in this monorepo: Typescript, Javascript, Web Components** - Fulfilled

 Technically Typescript support is not built in however it is simple to configure the build script to compile typescript.